Key Lime pie is most often associated with the Florida Keys but the main ingredient, key limes, are not native to Florida.

 The trees are hardy only in zones 9 – 11.
 Grown outdoors in a tropical climate, the trees will reach heights of up to 20 feet.
 They are multi-stemmed meaning they don’t have just one trunk.
 Rather they grow more like a shrub with multiple stems which are quite thorny.
 The flowers are approximately one inch in diameter and yellowish white with a faint purple tinge on the edges.
 The trees flower year round, but bloom most heavily from May to September.

 The fruit is usually harvested before it is ripe because it will continue to ripen even after it is picked.
 Unripe fruit is green in color.
 When the fruit is fully ripe, it is yellow.
 It takes 6 to 9 months for the fruit to grow and ripen from green to yellow.
-Interestingly, key lime pies that are green have been artificially colored because the flesh of the fruit is greenish yellow so pies made with the fruit come out yellow instead of green.
-The rind on key limes is much thinner than ordinary limes and have more seeds.
+Interestingly, key lime pies that are green have been artificially colored because the flesh of the fruit is greenish yellow.
+Pies made with the fruit come out yellow instead of green.
+The rind on key limes is much thinner than ordinary limes and the fruit has more seeds.
 The flavor is stronger than ordinary limes.

 If you are fortunate enough to live in a tropical area, you can grow your key limes outdoors in the ground.
 Choose a sunny location and dig a trench.
 The root system on the trees is very shallow.
 Planting your trees in a trench allows the roots to gain more of a foothold and protects the trees from toppling over when it is windy.
 Keep your trees pruned to allow for good air circulation and ease of harvest.
 Grown outdoors, the trees are self-pollinating which means that they don't depend on insects or animals to pollinate the flowers and produce fruit.